Venous lake is most often diagnosed in middle-aged or older men and women of any race.

-What are the clinical features of venous lake?
+What are the clinical features of a venous lake?

-Venous lake is a soft, squashable, blue or purple macule or papule, 0.2 to 1 cm in diameter.
-Although they may arise anywhere, most venous lakes are diagnosed on the lower lip (vermilion or mucosal surface), on an ear lobe, or elsewhere on face, neck or upper trunk.
+A venous lake is a soft, squashable, blue or purple macule or papule, that is 0.2–1 cm in diameter.
+Although they may arise anywhere, most venous lakes are diagnosed on the lower lip (on the vermilion margin or mucosal surface), on an ear lobe, or elsewhere on face, neck, or upper trunk.

 Effect of compression on a venous lake

-Venous lake is usually easy to diagnose clinically by its appearance.
-The colour disappears on compression due to clearance of blood from the dilated venule.
+A venous lake is usually easy to diagnose clinically by its appearance.
+The colour disappears on compression of the macule or papule due to the clearance of blood from the dilated venule.
 This is most easily seen using a glass slide or the lens of a contact dermatoscope.
-It has a structureless blue or purple appearance on dermatoscopy.
+A venous lake has a structureless blue or purple appearance on dermoscopy.
 Biopsy is rarely necessary, and shows a dilated venule.

-What is the differential diagnosis of venous lake?
+What is the differential diagnosis for a venous lake?

-Venous lake is harmless and does not require treatment.
+A venous lake is harmless and does not require treatment.
 A lesion that is unsightly can be removed by destroying the lesion.
 This causes a temporary scab, and the procedure may result in a scar.
-Methods include:
+Treatments to remove a venous lake include: